ozsoftcon/databricks-terraform/Readme.md

-## Deploying one workspace in Databricks
+## Deploying workspace in Databricks using Terraform

 ### Prerequisites